RobHelgeson/jp-aid/docs/architecture/application-architecture.md

 **State Management:**

-For simplicity, initial state management will rely on RxJS-based services.
+For simplicity, initial state management will rely on signal based services.
 A centralized state store (like NgRx or Akita) will be considered if the application's state complexity grows significantly.

 **Routing:**